alkaifaftab000/Alkaif_Ansari_wasserstoff_AiInternTask/README.md

-# 📬 Intelligent Email Assistant 🤖
+# 📬 AI Personal Email Assistant 🤖

 An intelligent, multi-phase assistant that fetches emails, extracts insights using NLP and LLMs, performs smart actions like calendar scheduling and Slack notifications, and optionally replies to emails — all backed by Supabase.